Old Fashioned Candied Sweet Potatoes with Marshmallows

 Candied sweet potatoes are also called candied yams.
-Our family makes this dish every time we made a holiday ham for dinner.
-For Easter Sunday we always make a Crock Pot spiralized ham, scalloped potatoes, and sweet potato yam casserole with a marshmallow top.
-If you are looking for a full meal see my posts below.
+Our family makes this dish every time we make a holiday meal.
+For Easter Sunday we always make a Crock Pot spiralized ham, scalloped potatoes, and old-fashioned sweet potatoes recipe with a marshmallow topping.
+Remember you can use fresh sweet potatoes, or canned sweet potatoes, large marshmallows or mini marshmallows.

 - Easy Brown Sugar Pineapple Crock Pot Spiral Ham